 Nakuul Mehta Slams Shatrughan Sinha For His #MeToo Comment; Calls It Absolute Bonkers!

-This didn't go well with many on social media and lashed out at the actor.
+This didn't go well with many on social media, who lashed out at the actor.
 The television actor too, reacted to the veteran actor's comment.
 He called it absolute bonkers.
-He even mentioned KWK couch, as such controversial statements are made on the show!

 Nakuul wrote, "This did not even need a KWK couch!
 Absolute bonkers." - (sic).
-Many tweeples too, reacted to Shatrughan's comment.
+Many tweeps too, reacted to Shatrughan's comment.
 One of the users commented on Nakuul's tweet, "Silly comment by a ridiculous person He took the places and put the blame on the women 😕😕 And what if your name appeared What will be your comment when permission Okakol," another user wrote, "Irresponsible comment by @ShatruganSinha." - (sic)

-Well, we hope the celebrities think before they speak, especially regarding such sensitive issues!
+Well, we hope celebrities think before they speak, especially regarding such sensitive issues!

 Most Read: TKSS: Gully Boy's Ranveer & Alia Unveil Funny Boy Poster; Any Guess Who The Funny Boy Is?